Gail Hine created a convention 30 years ago to educate and promote women interested in sailing; the annual convention has now had decades of success.

 Hine, who was the first woman to attain a number of positions and awards in the Southern California yachting community, is as humble as they come.
 She was the first woman to serve as Southern California Yachting Association director, commodore of Redondo Beach Yacht Club (1980-81) and president of Recreational Boaters of California (1994).
 She was the first woman recipient of the ‘Peggy Slater Award’ in 1990, Women’s Sailing Association’s ‘Marilyn Butefish Award,’ SCYA’s ‘Warren Ewert Trophy,’ Association of Santa Monica Bay Yacht Clubs’ ‘Yachtsman of the Year,’ the Pacific Coast Yachting Association’s ‘Charles A. Langlais Trophy,’ SCYA’s 1998 ‘James Webster Trophy’ for outstanding contributions to the yachting community, and BCYC’s Newport Yachtsman of the Year in 1998 and 2002.

-“I’m a Capricorn,” Hine said laughing, alluding to the characteristics of the zodiac sign, of which ambitious tops the list.
+“I’m a Capricorn,” said Hine laughing, alluding to the characteristics of the zodiac sign, of which ambitious tops the list.
 “It’s my personality.”

 Hine has been a leading force in promoting women’s sailing in Southern California for more than four decades.
 She has held various volunteer positions, including serving 27 years on the Board of Directors of Recreational Boaters of California (1981-2008), advocating for boater-related issues to state and local governments.